robjinman/robertconsidine.net/deployment.md

 and index.html as the root object.
 Add the bucket's domain name to 'alternate domain names', e.g. blightednixhound.robjinman.com.

+Configure each CloudFront distribution as follows:

+* Edit the default behaviour to redirect HTTP requests to HTTPS.
+* Add a custom error response to respond with index.html, status 200 on 404 errors (with TTL = 0).

 ### DNS configuration

 Add a CNAME DNS record for api.robjinman.com pointing to the prisma service's